Inocarpus fagifer: Description

-Size, form and lifespan

 The Tahitian chestnut is a medium-sized, evergreen tropical tree.
 It may grow to 30 m in height, though 20 m is more usual, with a crown diameter of 4–6 m.
 Mature tree trunks have a typical diameter at breast height of 300 mm, although some grow to a diameter of 900 mm.
 The trunks are distinctively buttressed at the base and fluted.
 The branches are arranged spirally, with secondary branching forming a dense network within the canopy.
 The bark is rough, flaky and brown, becoming greyer with age.
 From the buttresses a dense network of lateral roots extends through the topsoil around the tree, which has only a shallow taproot.
 It has a lifespan of 80–90 years.

-Leaves

 The dark green leaves are simple, oblong, alternate, and leathery.
 They are 160–390 mm long and 70–130 mm wide.
 The petiole is 5 mm long.
 The apex is pointed and the base lobed, with an entire margin.
 The veins are opposite and yellow.

-Flowers

 The fragrant flowers cluster along a short rachis at the ends of the branches and twigs.
 About 10 mm long, they have five white to cream or pale yellow petals.
 Trees begin flowering at 3 to 5 years old, with the flowering season usually taking place in November and December, and fruiting in the following January and February, though this varies through the tree's range and from year to year.

-Fruit

 The tree starts bearing fruit at about eight years old.
 The fruits are slightly flattened, irregularly ovoid, rounded or oblong, and flanged at one end.
 Produced singly or in clusters, they weigh 50–110 g and are 46–130 mm long, 34–120 mm wide, and 40 mm thick.
-The smooth skin covers a fibrous shell which holds the kernel.
+The smooth skin covers a fibrous shell that holds the kernel.
 As the fruits ripen their colour changes from green to yellow or orange brown.
 The mature fruits are usually indehiscent.

 The seed is white and kidney-shaped and is contained within the thin brown, fibrous shell.
 It is relatively large, weighing 5–50 g, 20–70 mm long by 16–40 mm wide.
 The seed is toxic when raw but edible when cooked.
 It is perishable, with a short shelf life.
-The fleshy mesocarp, or pulp, of the fruit is eaten by cockatoos and flying foxes which act as seed dispersal agents.
+The fleshy mesocarp, or pulp, of the fruit is eaten by cockatoos and flying foxes, which act as seed dispersal agents.